 The flavors are magical.
 I found myself sneaking into the kitchen eating it and then eating it again and again not being able to get enough.
 From my very first bite, I fell in love.
 It starts with the marinade that is truly the essence of flavors coming together in the most sensational and harmonious way.

 CARNE ASADA MARINADE

 Acids, like the soy sauce, lime juice, orange juice and vinegar, really break down and tenderize the meat while also providing the most incredible taste.
 Then I really have some fun with some of the spices like cumin, cilantro, garlic and jalapeno.
 It gives it just enough heat but it isn’t overwhelming.
 I let the flavors really seep into the beef overnight so you really get the punch of flavor you want once grilled.

 Once you fire up the grill, which provides maximum taste and optimal tenderness, all of those flavors intensify and turn into something truly remarkable.
 The versatility of this recipe is insane and pairs well with this grilled Mexican corn recipe!
 You can either serve it as is or turn it into fajitas or tacos.
+Or serve them with my Blackened Chicken Enchiladas for a great Mexican inspired meal.
 It works perfectly either way.
 Do yourself a favor and make this over Labor Day weekend and all season long for that matter.
 I will be making it again and again….
 And again and again.
 Even steak snobs will love this!